IssaHB/dlp_project_2025/README.md

 # Machine Learning for Morphological Galaxy Classification

 The code in this repository is largely based on the paper ["Galaxy Morphological Classification with Zernike Moments and Machine Learning Approaches"](https://doi.org/10.3847/1538-4365/ada8ab) by Ghaderi et al. (2025) and [their code](https://github.com/hmddev1/machine_learning_for_morphological_galaxy_classification?tab=readme-ov-file).
-It was modified and extended by [Florine H. J. Koch](https://github.com/florine680), [Isa Chousein Basia](https://github.com/IssaHB), and [Madalena Nunes de Lima](https://github.com/mlima3) as part of a group project for the "Deep Learning in Physics" graduate-level course offered by the University of Groningen, The Netherlands.
+It was modified and extended by [Florine H. J. Koch](https://github.com/florine680), [Isa Chousein Basia](https://github.com/IssaHB), and [Madalena Lima](https://github.com/mlima3) as part of a group project for the "Deep Learning in Physics" graduate-level course offered by the University of Groningen, The Netherlands.

 ## Overview